ramyardaneshgar/THM-Writeup-ThreatIntelligence/README.md

 # **THM Writeup - Threat Intelligence**

 This document outlines the precise implementation of IOC-based threat intelligence for SOC operations, focusing on the use of tools like Kibana, ElastAlert, Sigma, and DNS sinkholing.
-The writeup emphasizes technical configurations, queries, and workflows for improved threat detection, prevention, and response.

 **By Ramyar Daneshgar**